-Restructuring & Insolvency Comparative Guide - - Australia
+Restructuring & Insolvency Comparative Guide

 During a voluntary administration, a DOCA can be proposed by any number of interested parties (typically a potential purchaser, secured creditor or director(s)).
 The voluntary administrator, in its administrators' report tabled and voted on at the second creditors' meeting, must compare the likely outcome of the proposed DOCA versus a liquidation scenario, in order to provide a recommendation to creditors as to whether a DOCA or a liquidation would be in the best interests of creditors.

-At the second creditors' meeting, if the company's creditors resolve by way of double majority, voting as one class, that the company should enter into a DOCA.
-The deed administrators and the company will have 15 business days (or such further period as the court allows) to execute the DOCA.
+At the second creditors' meeting, if the company's creditors resolve by way of double majority, voting as one class, that the company should enter into a DOCA, the deed administrators and the company will then have 15 business days (or such further period as the court allows) to execute the DOCA.

 Schemes of arrangements are initiated by the company.
 The company will make an application to the court to convene and hold scheme meetings.
 A scheme booklet will be provided to parties to inform them about the conditions of the scheme.
 The resolutions are put to each class requiring a special majority (75% in value, 50% in number).
 If the scheme vote is successful, the matter will be listed before the court to ratify the scheme.